kaihendry/dabase.com/content/blog/private-subnets.md

 <img src="https://s.natalian.org/2022-03-29/three-tier-data.png">

-The assumption with this legacy (non-Cloud) architecture and specifically its data layer, is that data required network isolation in a private subnet.
+The assumption with on-premises legacy (non-Cloud) architecture and specifically its data layer, is that data required network isolation in a private subnet.
 Why?
 Because **historically SQL databases have simple clear text communication protocols**.

-To meet security shortcomings in the data layer with legacy SQL server protocols, databases are deployed in private non-Internet addressable network zones, to limit data breach risks.
+To meet security shortcomings in the data layer with legacy SQL server protocols, databases are deployed in private non-Internet addressable network zones (aka "network isolation"), to limit data breach risks.

 # Enter serverless